kaievns/the-log/posts/lead/on-culture-and-belonging.md

 My 2.5yo daughter does this non stop.
 She pushes buttons a bit too far all the time.
 But, she doesn't do this to be annoying or elicit attention.
-She does it to double check that I can take it, and she's safe with her parent no matter what.
+She does it to double check that I can take it and that she's safe with her parent no matter what.

 In a way, we all do this in the peer groups where we feel safe.
 It's just a hard